-- \ Incomplete When a student is unable to complete the required work for a course by the last - day of the semester because of some unavoidable circumstance (such as serious illness or death in the family), the student may request a 30-day extension to complete the work. - \\ Deferred When a student is unable to complete the required work for an independent study, special study, research, or an internship during the term of registration, the student may request a maximum 90-day extension to complete the work.
+Incomplete When a student is unable to complete the required work for a course by the last day of the semester because of some unavoidable circumstance (such as serious illness or death in the family), the student may request a 30-day extension to complete the work.

+Deferred When a student is unable to complete the required work for an independent study, special study, research, or an internship during the term of registration, the student may request a maximum 90-day extension to complete the work.

-To receive either an IN or DF, a student should obtain the appropriate form from the Registrar's Office, have it signed by the instructor, and return it with the 10.00 fee to the Academic Office prior to the beginning of final exams.
+To receive either an IN or DF, a student must obtain the appropriate form from the Registrar's Office, have it signed by the instructor, pay the \$20.00 fee to the Business Office, and return it to the Registrar's Office prior to the beginning of final exams.
 The student then has the allowable days to complete the work.
 At the end of the allowable time, the instructor is required to submit the grade as it stands at that time to the Registrar's Office.
 If no grade is submitted, the Registrar will assign a 0.0 for the course.